 Overall, it must be noted that in growth such as Hermon is experiencing that increasing services are constant burden on taxes.
-They must me monitored and very proactively dealt with or the impacts can get out of hand quickly.
-The recent efforts by staff and council have created a very intricate but common sense approach to monitor these costs.
+They must be monitored and very proactively dealt with or the impacts can get out of hand quickly.
+The recent efforts by staff and council have created a very intricate but common sense approach to managing growth.

-2. What are the capital investment and budgeting priorities identified in other sections of the plan?
+What are the capital investment and budgeting priorities identified in other sections of the plan?

-- 1. The Town has scene a need for more administrative office space but the reserve plan is based upon \$10,000 a year for ten years and at the current rate there will not be any money in this account in 10 years because it is being spent on current needs. - 2.
-Recreation or Community Center.
-A committee is working on this and it could have significant impact.
-No budget or financing plan at this time. - 3.
-Increased funding for rescue services.
-The manner or desire has not been solidified but there are decades worth of minutes on the issue.
-It seems like something may be coming. - 4.
-Public Works is under lots of strain.
-How this evolves is under review but we may need to invest in a building and a substantial amount of equipment.
-There is a few hundred thousand in reserves. - 5.
+The Town has seen a need for more administrative office space but the reserve plan is based upon \$10,000 a year for ten years and at the current rate there will not be any money in this account in 10 years because it is being spent on current needs.

+- 1. Recreation or Community Center.
+No budget or financing plan at this time. - 2.
+Increased funding for rescue and fire protection services. - 3.
+Public Works is currently being considered.
+How this evolves is under review but we may need to invest in a building and certain pieces of equipment.
+There is a few hundred thousand in reserves. - 4.
 The recent success of trails is creating a swell for doing more.
-At current there is no significant reserve. - 6.
-A Committee is reviewing the need and costs for new Veteran's Memorial. - 7.
-Another committee is considering a plan for a village master plan that will have capital costs. - 8.
-Recent year's researched water and sewer expansion but last spring the cost was considered too high, but conversations and research continue.
-Cost is estimated around \$5,000,000. - 9.
-Road projects continue and the Billings road and Route 2 continue to be high priorities that may have more need for local contributions if the town wants the project they desire in a timely fashion. - 3.
+At current there is no significant reserve. - 5.
+Road projects continue and the Billings road and Route 2 continue to be high priorities that may have more need for local contributions if the town wants the project they desire in a timely fashion. - 2.
 What changes in the Town's tax base are anticipated and how will it affect the community?
 What impact do tax-exempt properties and tax incentive programs have on taxes?

 First, the Town should anticipate slowed, on a Hermon scale, growth but regional and state wide will continue to grow residentially and commercially.
 First, new subdivisions have been added at the same rate for many years.
-Business park space is adequate and expanding so commercial growth should continue.
-Also the village is seeing commercial growth too which is new to Hermon.
+Business park space needs to be expanded so commercial growth should continue.
+Also, the village is seeing commercial growth too which is new to Hermon.
 Grocery stores, Dunkin Donuts, gas stations, medical clinics, credit unions, etc. Space is limited at Coldbrook Business Park and Freedom Park at this time.
 There is expansion potential at the Coldbrook location; however, wetlands, permitting and utility extension costs pose constraints.
 Pinewood Business Park has much undeveloped commercially zoned land.

 The initial Pinewood subdivision plan provided seven lots, all of which are sold and/or under construction.
-A subdivision expansion plan is planned for 2007.
 Buildings in this park are built and owned by the park developer.
 The Town may want to consider ways to work more aggressively with business park developers to share infrastructure costs and to encourage specific types of business development such as a professional office park.